Wicked City (1949 film)

-Wicked City (French: Hans le marin; alternate title: The Last Port) is a 1949 French-American drama film directed by François Villiers and starring the husband-and-wife team of Jean-Pierre Aumont and Maria Montez.
+Wicked City (French: Hans le marin; alternate title: The Last Port) is a 1949 French crime film directed by François Villiers and starring the husband-and-wife team of Jean-Pierre Aumont and Maria Montez.
 It was Montez's first film in Europe.

 Wicked City and The Man on the Eiffel Tower were the first French-American film co-productions following World War II.